privacytools/privacytools.io/pages/privacy.md

 This version of our privacy statement took effect October 8th, 2019.

 We will post any new versions of this statement at [https://www.privacytools.io/privacy/](https://www.privacytools.io/privacy/).
 We may change how we announce changes in future versions of this document.
 In the meantime we may update our contact information at any time without announcing a change.
 Please refer to [https://www.privacytools.io/privacy/](https://www.privacytools.io/privacy/) for the latest contact information at any time.

+A full [revision history](https://github.com/privacytoolsIO/privacytools.io/commits/master/pages/privacy.md) for this page can be found on GitHub.